Xornam Apedoe

 Biography

-Xornam Apedoe is an associate professor in the Department of Learning and Instruction at the University of San Francisco.
+Xornam Apedoe is a professor in the Department of Learning and Instruction at the University of San Francisco.
 Her research interests have generally focused on issues related to learning, teaching, and the design of STEM+C (C = computer science) learning environments in both formal (K-16) and informal educational settings.
 An overarching goal of her research is to identify strategies for addressing the inequities of who participates in STEM+C, and pathways for broadening and supporting participation in STEM+C. She has a PhD in Instructional Technology from the University of Georgia, and was awarded the Director’s Post Doctoral Research Fellowship at the Learning Research & Development Center at the University of Pittsburgh.

 Research Areas